 After a brief presentation, the client will meet with their teams of student volunteers and present their design needs.
 The students will have the opportunity to ask questions and gather information from this initial meeting.
 This is essential to the design process and helps our students gain real world experience working directly with clients.

 Once the information has been collected, the clients can go home and get a good night’s sleep, the students however, get to work.
-They draw on their classroom experience and work through the design process — concepting, brainstorming, sketching, creating artwork, and designing for the next 22 hours.
+They draw on their classroom experience and work through the design process — concepting, brainstorming, sketching, creating artwork, and designing through the night.

 This is where our student really shine!

-At 6:00 the following evening, the clients are asked to return to the event where the students will present the final creative work.
+The following day, the clients are asked to return to the event where the students will present the final creative work.
 The most amazing part of the event is the work.
 It is professional, polished and high quality.
 The client often gets more then they asked for and are almost always overjoyed with the results.

 The client will receive all design work created at the event supplied on a disc or a flash drive.
 Although we do not provide printing services, we will prepare and collect any print work so that it is ready to hand over to a professional printer.